Tomohiro Ishii: Championship reigns (2016–present)

-On June 12th during Dominion 6.12 in Osaka-jo Hall, Ishii was announced as a participant in the G1 Climax 32 tournament starting in July, as apart of the B block.
+On June 12 during Dominion 6.12 in Osaka-jo Hall, Ishii was announced as a participant in the G1 Climax 32 tournament starting in July, as a part of the B block.
 Ishii finished the tournament with 4 points and failed to advance to the semi-finals.
+In October, Ishii participated in a tournament to crown the first ever NJPW World Television Champion.
+In the first round, however, Ishii was defeated by returning young lion Ren Narita in an upset loss.
+On January 4 at Wrestle Kingdom 17, Ishii entered the New Japan Rambo, but failed to last till the final 4.